linyifan1024/taskbuddies/README.md

 ## Getting Started

-Follow these instructions to set up and run Task Buddies on your local machine.
+Follow these instructions to set up and run Task Together on your local machine.

 ### Prerequisites